 To repair hernias, surgeons often use a mesh or patch to reinforce and provide support to the weakened tissue.

-Hood National Law Group can help file Bard mesh lawsuits
+National Injury Help can help file Bard mesh lawsuits

-Hood National Law Group is accepting cases from those injured by Bard Ventralex ST Hernia Patch.
+National Injury Help is accepting cases from those injured by Bard Ventralex ST Hernia Patch.
 If you or someone you love was injured as a result of these products, you may be entitled to financial compensation.

 Bard Ventralex ST Hernia Patch